flightphp/core/README.md

     $new = Flight::user(false);

 Keep in mind that mapped methods have precedence over registered classes.
-If you declare both for the same method name, only the mapped method will be invoked.
+If you declare both using the same name, only the mapped method will be invoked.

-## Overriding
+# Overriding

-Flight ships with lots of default functionality to help you get your started.
-However, you can override these features to suit your needs without having to modify any code.
+Flight allows you to override its default functionality to suit your own needs without having to modify any code.

 For example, when Flight cannot match a URL to a route, it invokes the `notFound` method which sends a generic HTTP 404 response.
-You can override this method to handle 404 errors however you like by mapping over it:
+You can override this behavior by using the `map` method:

     Flight::map('notFound', function(){
         // Display custom 404 page